xavidop/genkitx-weaviate/README.md

 ## Need Support?

 > [!NOTE]
-> This repository depends on Google's Firebase Genkit.
+> This repository depends on Google's Genkit.
 For issues and questions related to Genkit, please refer to instructions available in [Genkit's repository](https://github.com/firebase/genkit).

 Reach out by opening a discussion on [GitHub Discussions](https://github.com/xavidop/genkitx-weaviate/discussions).